Help your students make a personal connection with the science that shapes their lives, and to see science as something that's for them.

 - Facilitating effective discussions and building students' enquiry skills with our 'See, Link, Wonder' method

-- For Primary teachers: 24 May 2017 at Museum of Science and Industry, Manchester, 10am - 4pm- Fully booked
+- For Primary teachers: 24 November 2017 at the Museum of Science and Industry, Manchester, 10am - 4pm

 Science beyond the classroom course